2025 United States Grand Prix: Qualifying report

-A red flag was flown after Isack Hadjar (Racing Bulls) crashed out in Q1.
+A red flag was flown after Isack Hadjar of Racing Bulls crashed out in Q1.
 Gabriel Bortoleto, Esteban Ocon, Lance Stroll, Alexander Albon and the stricken Hadjar were the first five to be eliminated.
-Franco Colapinto (Alpine) was initially eliminated in Q1, but was reprieved by Albon having his best lap deleted for a track limits violation.
-Nico Hulkenberg was unable to replicate his lofty sprint qualifying result and was knocked out in Q2, along with Liam Lawson, Yuki Tsunoda, and the two Alpine cars of Colapinto and Esteban Ocon.
+Franco Colapinto was initially eliminated in Q1, but was reprieved by Albon having his best lap deleted for a track limits violation.
+Nico Hulkenberg was unable to replicate his sprint qualifying result and was knocked out in Q2, along with Liam Lawson, Yuki Tsunoda, and the two Alpine cars of Pierre Gasly and Colapinto.

 Max Verstappen took his 47th career pole position with only one run in Q3, as Red Bull misjudged the time needed to exit the pits and start his final flying lap.
-Lando Norris (McLaren) joined him on the front row, 0.291 seconds adrift, with Leclerc, Russell and Hamilton completing the top five.
-Championship leader Oscar Piastri underperformed compared to his title rival and teammate, and qualified sixth.
+Lando Norris joined him on the front row, 0.291 seconds adrift, with Charles Leclerc, George Russell and Lewis Hamilton completing the top five.
+Championship leader Oscar Piastri qualified sixth.